ordina-jworks/ordina-jworks.github.io/_posts/2017-10-01-Testing-angular-with-karma.md

 We can again add spies like in the first approach, but you can imagine that this is a lot of work and will get quite messy.

 #### Jasmine spy objects
-The first two approaches have some issues, but luckily there's a better way, Jasmine spy objects:
+So, the first two approaches have some issues.
+Luckily there's a better way, Jasmine spy objects:

 {% highlight coffeescript %}
 describe('AppComponent', () => {